begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## Organization of this manual

+This manual contains statements and functions in alphabetical order.
+Syntax
-This manual contains statements and functions in alphabetical order, each beginning on a new page.
-At the top of each page is the syntax for the statement or function, followed by a detailed description of its use, often including references to other statements or functions that can be used with it or are helpful to know about.
+for the statement or function is followed by a detailed description of its use, often including references to other statements or functions that can be used with it or are helpful to know about.
 Examples illustrate the application of the statement or function in a program.